Objective Of ServiceNow Virtual Agent :

 Note: Script should use and return HTML within single quotes.

-More blogs will be add-on to series where I will explain how to handle corner cases, debugging mechanisms and use cases.
+More blogs will be an add-on to the series where I will explain how to handle corner cases, debugging mechanisms, and use cases.